madetech/blog/posts/building-an-agile-team.md

 ### Cultivate your craft

 Bringing together a group of people who care for their work is key to achieving goals.
-The positive energy from a teams excitement is the fuel to going the extra mile, to achieving goals more efficiently.
+The positive energy from a team's excitement is the fuel to going the extra mile, to achieving goals more efficiently.
 With care of craft comes best practices that will help ensure the quality of work delivered.
-Healthy communication means problems will be collaboratively with the combined expertise of a team rather than by siloed individuals.
+Healthy communication means problems will be solved collaboratively with the combined expertise of a team rather than by siloed individuals.
 Craftship is a must for solving problems.

 ## Focus